 Applications received on time are mailed to members of the Foundation’s grants committee.
 Each committee member reads the grant applications.
 The committee meets to review the merits of each application and makes funding recommendations that are passed along to the Foundation’s Board of Directors for final approval.

 Grant applicants are notified by email that their application has been received by the Foundation.
 Applicants may be contacted during the review process for additional information.
-Letters announcing grant approval or denial are mailed from the Foundation office typically within one week of the Foundation’s Board of Director’s meeting (approximately six weeks after the application deadline).
+Letters announcing grant approval or denial are mailed from the Foundation office typically approximately five-six weeks after the application deadline.
+You may contact Grants@AppletonEducationFoundation.org with any questions.

 Applicants are responsible for completing a brief Final Report upon the conclusion of their project or Professional Development opportunity.
 All receipts are to be sent to the Foundation with this report.
 If you are unable to complete the project, please let us know.
 Unused grant money ($20 or more) is to be reimbursed to the Foundation as soon as possible.

-Please send an email to the Foundation’s Executive Director at firstname.lastname@example.org or call the Foundation office at (920) 832-1517.
+Please send an email to the Foundation’s Executive Director or call the Foundation office at (920) 832-1517.

 The Appleton Education Foundation believes in outfitting classrooms with new technology as it advances learning for all students.
 Grants from the Appleton Education Foundation Fund and other funds within the AEF have supported technology since AEF’s founding in 1997.
 As technology continues to evolve, AEF appreciates receiving grant requests for new, creative programming opportunities using the newest technology.
 The AEF grants committee and board favor requests that use technology in new ways and/or as a means to pilot a technology that has not yet been used within AASD.